 Graduating from our Mesa program is the first step on your path to qualification and licensure because Respiratory Therapists have to exercise substantial clinical judgment when caring for patients with breathing or other cardiopulmonary disorders.

 Successful graduates of our Mesa Respiratory Care degree program must pass the NBRC CRT exam to gain the entry-level credential need to qualify for state licensure.
 Once certified and licensed, they are able to care for patients in hospitals, doctors’ offices, hyperbaric oxygen units, nursing facilities, labs, or medical flight transports.

-Graduates of our Mesa Respiratory Therapy training degree program should have the skills and the confidence to:
+Graduates of our Mesa Respiratory Care training degree program should have the skills and the confidence to:

 - Display their aptitude for patient examination and assessment, for treatment recommendation, and for the appropriate therapeutic intervention of various cardiopulmonary diseases

 - Demonstrate their proficiency in critical thinking and information management

 - Consider undertaking further study to qualify as a Registered Respiratory Therapist (RRT)

 Breathe life into your career as a Respiratory Therapist in Mesa, AZ